 Relax, Eat, Sleep, Forget, Protect

-Vincenco Di Marzo, one of the leading scientists researching into cannabinoids and the functions of the ECS, and Director of the National research center in Naples, defines it as system in charge of relaxing, eating, sleeping, forgeting and protecting.
+Vincenco Di Marzo, one of the leading scientists researching cannabinoids and the functions of the ECS, and Director of the National research center in Naples, defines it as a system in charge of relaxing, eating, sleeping, forgeting and protecting.

 Many of the functions of the Endocannabinoid System are absolutely essential to our well being, even memory.
 Not just to remember important things in our life.
 But even more to forget those which were traumatic and move forward.
 As old Arabic proverb says: Those who want to enjoy life must also learn to forget.
 Or we could reflect upon Ancient Greek wisdom saying: Moderation in all things.